James Croft

 In high school, Psychology wasn’t a subject on offer, but we did have Economics.
 I was captivated by concepts like ‘supply and demand’ and the factors that seemed to move humans to make the decisions they did.

-I enjoyed it so much that following high school, I went on to study Economics at University.
+I enjoyed it so much that following high school, I went on to study Economics at The University.
 There, I learnt even more about why humans made the decisions they did under different circumstances.
 It was fascinating.

 Leading behavioural addiction clinic